Triple exponential chart

 Perform the required operations to get the data you want to use in the chart.

-After getting the required query results, go to Additional tools → Charts → Anomaly Detection → Triple Exponential.
+After getting the required query results, click the gear icon on the toolbar and select Charts → Anomaly Detection → Triple Exponential.

 Drag the required columns to their corresponding fields.
 This chart requires you to select the following fields:

 Value Add the numeric column whose values you want to analyze. float, integer or duration